-- 8GB Class 10 SD Card – A SD card that’s perfect for burning Raspbian Jessie for the Pi Zero
+- 16GB Class 10 SD Card (BLANK) – A SD card that’s perfect for burning Raspbian Jessie for the Pi Zero

-- 5V 1A Power Supply & USB A/Micro B Cable OR 5V 2A Power Supply w/ Micro USB Cable – the best way to power up your Pi Zero with a stable 5V power supply that wont vary or sag.
+- 5.25V 2.4A Power Supply – the best way to power up your Pi Zero with a stable 5V power supply that wont vary or sag.

-- 2×20 Male header strip – Solder this in to plug in Pi HATs, GPIO cables, etc as you would into a normal Pi.
-(We also have a 2×20 Female and 2×20 Female right-angle style for more exotic connecting)
+- 2×20 Male Header Strip – Solder this in to plug in Pi HATs, GPIO cables, etc as you would into a normal Pi.

 We also strongly recommend some other parts and pieces to make your Pi Zero computing experience easier (THESE ARE NOT INCLUDED!)